truelossless/crocolang/README.md

 | loop, n=1000000     | 230ms | 236ms  | 850ms  |

 We're getting there :D
-Croco is fully interpreted, so it's normal that it's way slower than Node, which is basically a VM.
+Crocoi is fully interpreted, so it's normal that it's way slower than Node, which is basically a VM.
 However, it should be closer to python performance, but it's clear that there's still a long way to go !
 Apparently Python doesn't do any tail call optimization for recursive functions, so it's weird that croco is THAT slow with fibonacci.
 Actually Python is jitted so that's probably why.